-BlackBerry 10 phones not due until late 2012, RIM saysAlex Wagner - Senior News Editor
+BlackBerry 10 phones not due until late 2012, RIM saysAlex Wagner - Deputy Managing Editor, News Desk

 Bad news today for folks that have been drooling over BBX BlackBerry 10 devices like the Milan and London, as RIM has confirmed on its Q3 earnings call that it won't be launching the first BlackBerry 10-powered handset until "the latter part" of 2012.
 Co-CEOs Jim Balsillie and Mike Lazaridis explained that the delay is due to the fact that the chipsets RIM has selected for inclusion into the devices won't be ready until mid-2012.
 These new chips that RIM is waiting on will bring with them multi-core performance, improved power efficiency, and LTE support.